roboshoes/SmartDuplicate-Sublime/README.md

 SmartDuplicate
 ======================

-SmartDuplicate is a Sublime Text 2 plugin that allows duplicating lines while changing certain keywords.
+SmartDuplicate is a Sublime Text 2 plug-in that allows duplicating lines while changing certain keywords.

 Note
 ----

 This is very early in development therefore there is a very limited amount of keywords.
 Also this is my first contact with Python.
-I am pretty sure I did not do it in the most efficient or _pythony_ way possible.
+I am pretty sure I did not do it in the most efficient or _python-y_ way possible.

 Shortcut
 --------

-**[CTRL+d]** duplicates line using smart duplicate
+**[CTRL+shift+d]** duplicates line using smart duplicate

-_Note: I am aware I am overwriting a default keyboard shurtcut - but I found this very convinient and logical._
+_Note: This overwrites the default duplicate line shortcut._

 Supported keywords
 ------------------

-* width <=> height (case insensetive)
+* width <=> height (case insensitive)
 * .x <=> .y
 * .[word]X <=> .[word]Y  (any word ending in a capital X or Y)